 - About 15 minutes before the dough is done proving, preheat the oven to 375 F.

-- Bake the rolls for 10 minutes at 375 F, then lower the temperature to 325 F and bake for another 10 minutes, until well browned.
-Check the rolls for doneness by inserting a meat thermometer into the center of one of the rolls.
+- Bake for 10 minutes at 375 F, then lower the temperature to 325 F and bake for another 10 minutes, until well browned.
+Check for doneness by inserting a meat thermometer into the center of one of the rolls.
 The temperature should be 190-200 F.

-- Brush the rolls with soft butter and remove them from the pan to cool a little on a wire rack.
-Serve the rolls warm with butter.
+- Brush the top crust with soft butter and remove them from the pan to cool a little on a wire rack.
+Serve warm with butter.

 - The proving times for the dough will vary a good deal depending upon the temperature of the room.
 Warm temperatures will make the yeast work more quickly, while cool temperatures slow it down.

-- Have leftover rolls, place them in a freezer bag and store in the freezer.
+- Have leftover rolls?
+Place them in a zip-top plastic bag and store in the freezer.
 Take them out as needed.

 - Category: Bread